shadowmoose/RedditDownloader/README.md

 # New Feature Requests or Issues?
 If you hit any links which RMD does not support, find anything broken, need assistance, or just want to suggest new features, please open a new request [here](https://github.com/shadowmoose/RedditDownloader/issues/new/choose).

+# Updates?
+RMD is currently [under a large-scale rewrite in a new language, which will greatly expand its capabilities](https://github.com/shadowmoose/RedditDownloader/discussions/180).
+If you don't see much recent activity in the master branch, or in the bug reports, it's probably because the rewrite already fixes the problems or adds the requested features.
+In the meantime, the current release of RMD is considered extremely stable, and should work exactly as expected.